LMASchalk/MAM09A2/README.md

 The learning loss and accuracy curves on the validation set can be found in reports/

 ## Discussion and future implementations
-1. Proper hyperparameter tuning for CNN with k-fold cross validation
+1. Proper hyperparameter tuning for CNN
 2. Training on the higher dimension images
     - Requires changes to the architecture and possibly the regularisation
 3. Creation of synthetic data to create more equal class distribution